 An employee may use vacation, personal or compensatory leave, if available, for time taken responding to a jury summons or serving of a jury.

-California law requires employees to provide employees sufficient time off to vote.
-The time off must be either before the employees’ shifts begin or after their shifts end, unless otherwise agreed to by the employer and employee.
+California law requires employers to provide employees sufficient time off to vote.
+The time off must be either before the employees’ shifts begin or after their shifts end unless otherwise agreed to by the employer and employee.
 The employer is only required to pay employees for up to two (2) hours of time off to vote.
-Employee must give their employer at least three days notice of their intention to take voting leave if they know or have reason to know the leave will be necessary.
+Employers must give their employer at least three days notice of their intention to take voting leave if they know or have reason to know the leave will be necessary.
 CA Election Code 14000

 California law does not require employers to provide employees bereavement leave or leave to attend funerals.
 Bereavement leave is leave that is taken by an employee due to the death of another individual, usually a close relative.
 Employers may choose to provide bereavement leave and may be required to comply with any bereavement policy or practice they maintain.